Long Meg and Her Daughters: Rock art

 The Long Meg monolith has motifs on the face looking towards the circle arranged in three sections.
 The markings include: in the centre, a cup at the centre of three rings, a spiral of four turns and various concentric arcs; in the lower section, three faint figures at the left-hand corner, an anti-clockwise spiral, cup and ring and various concentric arcs; in the upper section are faint rings, ovoids, spirals and other markings.
 Some of the stones in the circle itself have artificial markings on them as well.

 Dating and purpose

-The large ditched enclosure lying immediately to the north of the circle is probably Early Neolithic.
+The large ditched enclosure lying immediately to the north of the circle is probably Early Neolithic (c.
+3800 - 3200 BC).
 In this respect, it may be of the same date as other enclosures found in Cumbria that include: Carrock Fell, Skelmore Heads, Howe Robin, and Green How.
-If the stone circle is later than the enclosure, it is likely to be either Neolithic, or early Bronze Age.
+If the stone circle is later than the enclosure, it is likely to be either late Neolithic, or early Bronze Age.
 As it has a very similar form to Swinside, another stone circle in Cumbria, it likely shares the same dating.
 There is the possibility that the Long Meg monolith was not contemporary with the stone circle.